Postgraduate

 What is a Masters degree?

-A Masters degree gives students a chance to gain higher-level skills, a vocational-equivalent teaching of the industry, much like an NVQ.
-A Masters degree UK takes around two years of full-time study or four years with part-time study.
+A Master’s degree (otherwise known as an MA degree) is a postgraduate degree.
+A Master’s degree gives students a chance to gain higher-level skills, and vocational-equivalent teaching of the industry.
+A Master’s degree in the UK takes one of two years of full-time study or four years with part-time study.

 What are the grades for a Master's degree?